refactoredjello/Water-Walls/README.md

   //iterate over the elevationMap array
     // if at start of array or calculated is true
       // set start equal to current value
-    // if current is greater and tracked length is greater than 1
+    // if current is greater than start and tracked length is greater than 1
-      //store sum of the subtraction of each tracked value from the lower of start or end
+      //store sum of the subtraction of each tracked value from the lower of start and end
       //set calculated to true
       //set previous tracked equal tracked
       //clear tracked